-- (i) Step One: The first time school personnel become aware of a possible harassment or bullying situation, the accused student will be informed that such a complaint has been filed.
-At that time a warning will be given regarding this kind of behavior.
-The consequences for this kind of behavior in the future will be clearly outlined for the student.
-If, in the school's opinion, the first occurrence of harassment behavior is severe, the school may move immediately to any of the four steps in the harassment policy.
-In other words, the policy may or may not be used sequentially.
-Moreover, at any stage the student may be disciplined under the student code by actions which may include expulsion, in the event the conduct is also a violation of other provisions of the student code. - (ii) Step Two: The second time school personnel become aware of a harassment incident, the student's parents will be notified.
+- (2) Step Two: The second time school personnel become aware of a harassment incident, the student's parents will be notified.
 A conference will be requested at that time.
 If it is determined that the student has harassed another student, consequences will be assigned.
 A student may stay on the second step as long as school authorities feel the consequences are effectively correcting the harassment behaviors.
 If it is determined that there is no basis for the harassment accusation, no consequences will be assigned.
-If the school determines that a student is intentionally making a false accusation against another student, an appropriate response will be made. - (iii) Step Three: If the school authorities determine that the student continues to harass another student or the student fails to agree to not harass in the future, the school may assign the student to the Harassment Program level set forth below which the school authorities determine to be appropriate. - (iv) Step Four: If a student fails to respond positively to the corrective measures of the Harassment Program, the student will be suspended from school for a minimum of five school days, up to expulsion.
-School authorities will determine the action necessary to insure a safe learning environment for all students.

-Harassment and Bullying Program--Levels:

-Purpose: All students have the right to attend Arlington Public Schools free from verbal and physical harassment and bullying.
+If the school determines that a student is intentionally making a false accusation against another student, an appropriate response will be made. - (3) Step Three: If the school authorities determine that the student continues to harass another student or the student fails to agree to not harass in the future, the school may assign the student to the Harassment Program level set forth below which the school authorities determine to be appropriate. - (4) Step Four: If a student fails to respond positively to the corrective measures of the Harassment Program, the student will be suspended from school for a minimum of five school days, up to expulsion.
+School authorities will determine the action necessary to insure a safe learning environment for all students. - (d) Harassment and Bullying Program--Levels: - (1) Purpose: All students have the right to attend Arlington Public Schools free from verbal and physical harassment and bullying.
 The purpose of the Harassment and Bullying Program is to protect students and staff from those who fail or refuse to comply with school guidelines regarding the treatment of others.